ayo-codes/ChurchViews-Hapi/tasks.md

 - turn authentication to false for the accounts-controller.js methods (auth:false) to allow us to log-in
 - added new method to denomination-mem-store.js called getUserDenominations
 - updated dashboard-controller.js index and addDenomination, to include user specific information

+version 0.3.0
+- modified the list-denominations.hbs (/denomination/deletedenomination/{{id}}) and list-churches.hbs (/denomination/{{../denomination._id}}/deletechurch/{{_id}}) file to include a delete features
+- updated web-routes to reflect this
+- created new controllers for to implement this features on dashboard-controller(deleteDenomination) and denomination-controller(deleteChurch)